 This protocol is for the supply and administration of Inactivated Influenza Vaccine to individuals in accordance with the national influenza vaccination programme.
-This protocol only allows supply and administration during or in anticipation of the COVID-19 pandemic where the disease represents a serious risk or potentially serious risk to human health.

-This protocol is for the supply and administration of Inactivated Influenza Vaccine by appropriately trained persons in accordance with Regulation 247A of the Human Medicines Regulation 2012, as inserted by The Human Medicines (Coronavirus and Influenza) (Amendment) Regulations 2020
+This protocol is for the supply and administration of Inactivated Influenza Vaccine by appropriately trained persons in accordance with regulation 247A of the Human Medicines Regulations 2012.

-The Scottish Government has developed this protocol which has been approved bythe Scottish Ministers to facilitate the delivery of the national influenza vaccination programme by Health Boards in Scotland and any organisation a Health Board makes arrangements with to deliver such services on its behalf, referred to as "the provider".
+The Scottish Government has developed this protocol which has been approved bythe Scottish Ministers to facilitate the delivery of the national influenza vaccination programme by Health Boards in Scotland and any organisation a Health Board makes arrangements with to deliver such services on its behalf, referred to as "theprovider".
 Please note that in the context of this protocol, "the provider" means:

-- (a) a Health Board. - (b) a Health Board working with Armed Forces staff where Armed Forces staff are working in Health Board settings, or - (c) an organisation delivering services on behalf of a Health Board.
+- (a) a Health Board, - (b) a Health Board working with Armed Forces staff where Armed Forces staff are working in Health Board settings, or - (c) an organisation delivering services on behalf of a Health Board.

 This protocol may be followed wholly from patient assessment through to post-vaccination by a single person.
-Alternatively, obtaining consent and patient assessment may be undertaken by a registered healthcare professional with the process of administration undertaken by a non-registered professional or a non-registered Armed Forces staff member under clinical supervision.
+Alternatively, obtaining consent and patient assessment may be undertaken by a registered healthcare professional with theprocess of administration undertaken by a non-registered professional or a non-registered Armed Forces staff member under clinical supervision.